 “I am empowered with the knowledge of the many doors that have become opened to me as an undergraduate researcher when looking ahead to the future,” she said.

-Wong expressed gratitude for the support of the USC Davis School, including her mentor, PhD in Biology of Aging candidate Laura Pomatto; principal investigator and faculty mentor, Kelvin Davies, USC Davis School Vice Dean and James E. Birren Chair in Gerontology and director of the USC Free Radical Institute; and USC Davis School Senior Associate Dean Maria Henke.
+Wong expressed gratitude for the support of the USC Leonard Davis School, including her mentor, PhD in Biology of Aging candidate Laura Pomatto; principal investigator and faculty mentor, Kelvin Davies, USC Leonard Davis School Vice Dean and James E. Birren Chair in Gerontology and director of the USC Free Radical Institute; and USC Leonard Davis School Senior Associate Dean Maria Henke.

 “I think the world of these people and would not be standing where I am today without them,” Wong said.
 “Laura especially has been there for me every step of the way since I entered the lab about three years ago and is a model of commitment to excellence, character and strength.”